 About the Attorney General

-Prior to being elected, Stein served as a state Senator and as a Senior Deputy Attorney General in the North Carolina Department of Justice.
-In the State Senate, he successfully led efforts to put more violent criminals behind bars by expanding the state’s DNA database.
-He also wrote the School Safety Act and legislation that banned stalking using GPS tracking devices.
-As Senior Deputy Attorney General, Stein worked to protect kids from online sexual predators and to help run the payday lenders charging loan shark interest rates out of the state.
+Stein previously served as a state Senator and as Senior Deputy Attorney General in the North Carolina Department of Justice.
+In those roles, he successfully led efforts to put more violent criminals behind bars by expanding the state’s DNA database, wrote the School Safety Act and the Identity Theft Protection Act, worked to protect kids from online sexual predators, and helped run payday lenders charging loan shark interest rates out of the state.

-AG Stein is a graduate of Dartmouth College and earned law and public policy degrees from Harvard University.
+Stein grew up in Chapel Hill, North Carolina.
+He is a graduate of Dartmouth College, and earned law and public policy degrees from Harvard University.
 He and his wife Anna have three children.